HieuPham1299/hmp221_LMT/README.md

 - Write supporting library for high-level languages: Java, Python, and JavaScript.

 ## 1. To set up server:
+The first step is to get the server up and running, otherwise, the client code will throw an exception.
+The Makefile first create object files and library files, then link them together to create an executable.
 Locate to the server folder, then type:
 ```
 make all
 ```

-then,
+The executable is put in `build/bin/release`.
+To run the executable, type:
 ```
 ./build/bin/release/server --hostname localhost:[portNo]
 ```